hisujata/Implementing-a-Team-Communication-Solution-using-Mattermost-and-AWS./README.md

 Step 2: Internet Gateway and VPC

+#a.
 Creation and Configuration of Internet Gateway

 1) Navigate to VPCs->Internet Gateway
 2) Click on "Create Internet Gateway"